NREL/developer.nrel.gov/content/docs/solar/pvdaq-v2/sites.md

 # {{title}} <span class="url">({{url}})</span>
 {{summary}}

+Sites service.
+Gives metadata for all or one available site.
+Only gives "all" information to an administrative user.

 Otherwise, a check is made to determine of the user can view the metadata for a given system.
 This service can only be accessed by a PVDAQ administrator.
-Utilize [login](/doc/api/georeserv/login_handler/post) to access this service.
+Utilize [login](/docs/solar/pvdaq-v2/login_handler/) to access this service.

 <ul id="toc"></ul>